 Sandpiper Juniors was founded in 1961 as a mother-daughter affiliation with Sandpipers.

 Membership in the original organization was extended to daughters of Sandpipers in high school who wanted to participate in community service.
-Sandpiper Juniors membership now includes any South Bay high school girl who attends an information meeting and submits an application for consideration in a membership lottery.
-Daughters and Granddaughters of Sandpipers are considered “legacies” and have first priority in the selection process.
+Sandpiper Juniors membership now includes any South Bay high school girl who attends a Prospective Member meeting (information below) and submits an application for consideration in a membership lottery.
+Daughters and granddaughters of Sandpipers are considered “legacies” and have first priority in the selection process.

-Community service projects support agencies such as Richstone Family Center, PROJECTtouch, Project Needs, Lovejoy Foundation and several community service programs which include local schools, libraries and Sandpiper led programs.
-Sandpiper Juniors have two major fundraisers each year: Manhattan Beach Hometown Fair Booths in the fall and a Garage Sale in the Spring.
-In addition, there are other restaurant and goodwill fundraisers.
+Community service projects support agencies such as Richstone Family Center, First United Methodist Church Shared Bread, Project Needs, South Bay Children’s Health Center, 1736 Crisis Center and several community service programs which include local schools, libraries and Sandpiper-led programs.
+Sandpiper Juniors have two major fundraisers each year: Manhattan Beach Hometown Fair 10K race in the fall and a Garage Sale in the spring.
+In addition, there are other restaurant and Goodwill fundraisers.
 This past year’s events raised over $10,000 which the, the girls were able to allocate back to the community.
 They were also able to contribute $2,000 from their own Sandpiper Juniors Scholarship fund to one of the Sandpiper scholarship recipients

-The Sandpiper Juniors are very excited about the 2017-2018 year and are looking forward to their philanthropic and community service projects.
-Remember your Daughters and Granddaughters entering high school may apply the SPRING before high school.
+The Sandpiper Juniors are very excited about the 2019-2020 year and are looking forward to their philanthropic and community service projects.
+Applicants entering high school may apply the SPRING before high school.